blackfennec-org/blackfennec/docs/source/domain_model/extensions/index.rst

         unload()
     }

-    note top of Extension: An extension consists of at least one of \nType, Action or Presenter Extension
+    note top of Extension: An extension consists of at least one \nType, Action or Presenter Extension

     Extension -> "1" ExtensionApi